nicolgit/blast/store-presence/README.md

-# Blast Password Manager
+# Blast open source password mgr

-## Your Passwords, Safe and Sound
+## promotional text: Your Passwords, Safe and Sound

 Blast is an open-source password and secrets keeper developed in Flutter.
 It can be used on Android, iOS, Windows, Web, Linux, and Mac.
 It stores your passwords in an encrypted file, allowing you to remember only one password (the "master password") instead of all the username/password combinations that you use.